-In a community property province married couples are considered to own their property, assets, and income jointly.
-In a community property province, credit accounts opened during marriage are automatically considered to be joint accounts.
+In a community property province, married couples are considered to own their property, assets, and income jointly.
+In a community property province, credit accounts opened during the marriage are automatically considered to be joint accounts.
 This could impact what you will have to pay back to your creditors, especially if your spouse incurred a maximum amount of debt on his or her credit cards.

 Tips to Help Avoid a Financial Crisis

 Dealing with financial matters during this stressful time is never pleasant, but it is important to take matters into your own hands to avoid a financial disaster.
-One of the things you can do, if you already have not done it, is establish a strong credit record in your own name.
+One of the things you can do, if you already have not done it, is establishing a strong credit record in your own name.
 This will not only help to build up your credit prowess, but it can also save you from many potential problems in the future.

 Try to create an emergency budget to help with debt management issues as they come at you.
 A credit counselling agency can help you build a budget that fits your financial situation.